 What’s the Best Option For You?

-The Return on Equity Calculator is an important tool help with the decision, but there’s still more items to consider:
+The ROE Calculator is an important tool help with the decision, but there’s still more items to consider:

 - What’s the performance of your entire rental portfolio?

 - What’s liquidity for buying and operating more rentals?

 - Your property preference type?

 As you can see, this can become a complicated and detailed discussion – as it should!
 You’re probably talking hundreds of thousands of dollars… figure out all the details.